A-Z Artist Index Compilations Record Labels Media

 Turner & Kirwan sent a demo of a song they'd written about the 1970 disaster in Bangladesh, "We Have No More Babies Left", to Polydor Records in Dublin.
 Jackie Hayden liked it and signed them for a one single deal.
 It was released under the name Aftermath in 1971, with "Neck And Neck" on the B-side.
 This single gained some airplay at the time.
 It is now very difficult to locate.

 The duo moved to New York City in January 1971 and became Turner & Kirwan of Wexford, playing the Irish pubs and clubs around the city.
 They developed a style which mixed Irish traditional folk music with full-blown progressive rock, creating an odd folk-rock hybrid which when it worked was very effective.
 They released a single on the tiny Thimble Records label in 1973 featuring a superior re-recording of "Neck And Neck" on the A-side and "When Starlings Fly" on the B-side.
 In 1974 they privately pressed an LP of live and studio recordings to sell at gigs.
 This "Bootleg" LP is now very hard to find.
-It includes a fantastic live version of Ewan McColl's "The Travelling People", best known to Irish music fans though the Johnston's recording in the late 60s.
+It includes a fantastic live version of Ewan McColl's "The Travelling People", best known in Ireland as a hit for The Johnstons in 1966.
+In 1974 they appeared on Michael O'Brien &am,p; Chris King's 'Eire Nua' LP.

 Turner & Kirwan finally released their official debut album in 1977.
 The LP was released on Polydor in Ireland but is easier to find as the US pressing on the Peters International label, where it was issued as part of the Cosmos series, rubbing shoulders with German and Italian progressive releases, and the first Gary Moore LP.
 Sealed copies occasionally surface on ebay and are well worth investigating.